-Typically you will return values of types listed in "Casting Input Parameters" above, which then get assigned or reported within a rule or action.
+Typically you will return values of types listed in "Casting Input Parameters" on the previous page, which then get assigned or reported within a rule or action.

 Destroying Geometries and Descriptor Objects

 All objects inheriting from gothic.descriptor.Descriptor that are created inside the evaluate () must be destroyed to prevent memory leaks and keep memory usage low during processing.